laraadeboye/Steghub-Devops-Cloud-Engineer/WEB-SOLUTION_WORDPRESS/web-solution-wordpress.md

 ## Prerequisites

-- linux OS on AWS (Amazon Linux 2023 which is based on Redhat and Centos)
+- linux OS on AWS

 - Basic knowledge of AWS